 2. Dakine Campus 33L Backpack

 With all the recent press, it should be no surprise that a lot of the plastic we produce ends up in the ocean.
 This is why clothing manufacturer, Dakine, started making bags made with 100 per cent recycled PET fabric from plastic bottles.

 This fabulous backpack comes in a range of prints and offers incredible features such as a 15″ laptop sleeve, an insulated cooler compartment, an organizer compartment and an adjustable chest strap.
 It’s perfect for both school and adventures!

 Not in the market for a backpack?
 Dakine is making recycled totes, carry-ons, and duffles as well.

 3. Green Toys Play Sets

 These adorable retro kids toys are made out of 100% recycled plastic – primarily from used plastic milk jugs!
-They’ve been cleverly repurposed into eco-friendly kids toys without any harmful coatings, paints or dyes, making them the perfect gift!
+They’ve been cleverly repurposed into eco-friendly kid’s toys (including some great beach toys) without any harmful coatings, paints, or dyes, making them the perfect gift!

 They’ve also put thought into their packaging which is entirely recycled and recyclable, with no plastic films – a great zero waste solution.

 Old vinyl records that are scratched, warped, or otherwise played out, find a new home with Records & Stuff – a company that gives them a new lease on life by repurposing them into functional and funky bowls instead!